kachiengz/BPTFs/README.md

 Set the file directory to the directory in which the input soil data is stored.

 Ensure that the input data is formatted to match that of the example file i.e. "Input_Data.csv".

+Your input data file name should end with "_Data.csv" e.g "Input_Data.csv".